vered1986/OKR/README.md

 ## Automatic Pipeline System
 This version contains code to generate the OKR directly from a cluster of raw sentences, using an automatic pipeline system. most of the source code for the automatic system is in src/baseline_automatic_pipeline_system, but other directories are still partially required and used.

-<b> Installation Instructions: <b>
+<b> Installation Instructions: </b>
+The following installations requires super-user privileges.
+Is you don't have such privileges for your working environment, we suggest you work in a virtual environment.
-First, install the requirements from requirements.txt :
+First, install the requirements from requirements.txt:
 `pip install -r requirements.txt`

 We are using SpaCy for tokenization and Named Entity Recognition.
 Download SpaCy's model for English: